torbsd/torbsd.github.io/projects.md

 ###[Porting Targets for PETs](portings-pets.html)###

-Over the past several years, a proliferation of open source applications seeking to replace mainstream, proprietary services, with an eye on privacy and/or anonymity. __TDP__ maintains a list of dozens of PETs (privacy enhancing technologies) and their status on each of the BSD porting systems.
+Over the past several years, a proliferation of open source applications seek to replace mainstream, proprietary services, with an eye on privacy and/or anonymity. __TDP__ maintains a list of dozens of PETs (privacy enhancing technologies) and their status on each of the BSD porting systems.
 Some have already been ported to one or more BSDs, others should be considered, while others might require a complete reworking.

 ###[Quick-and-Dirty Static Reports](dirty-stats.html)###

 __TDP's__ focus is Tor diversity, and this project provides the evidence for our case.
 These statistics, generated from simple shell scripts, illustrate an array of monocultures: in operating systems and the geographical placement of relays and bandwidth.
-Generated statically from [https://torstatus.blutmagie.de](https://torstatus.blutmagie.de), the reports give a snapshot of revealing weaknesses.
+Generated statically from [https://torstatus.blutmagie.de](https://torstatus.blutmagie.de), the reports give a revealing snapshot of weaknesses in the public Tor network.